-Each of the four countries of the United Kingdom run a publicly funded healthcare system referred to as the National Health Service (NHS).
+Each of the four countries of the United Kingdom run a publicly funded healthcare system called the National Health Service (NHS).

 Am I entitled to treatment under the NHS?

-While in the UK you will be able to receive healthcare from the National Health Service (NHS) but you may have to pay for some or all of this, depending on your residency status and how long you have lived in the UK.
+While in the UK you will be able to receive healthcare from the National Health Service (NHS) but you may have to pay for some or all of your care, depending on your residency status and how long you will stay in the UK.
 Below you can find out if you are eligible for free healthcare.

 If you are on a work or study visa you will be entitled to free NHS treatment and care.
 You will still have to pay for prescription charges unless you are exempt.
 You should ensure you have all relevant documentation as proof as your status on a work or study visa.

 If you are from the European Economic Area (EEA), you may be required to pay for some or all of your medical care.
-To reduce any potential fees, you should bring a European Health Insurance Card (EHIC).
+To reduce any potential fees, you should bring your European Health Insurance Card (EHIC).
 EHICs will be accepted in the UK following Brexit until their expiration date.
 After this EU citizens who have started residing the UK before 31 December 2020, as well as UK citizens, can apply for a renewal and get the new Global Health Insurance Card (GHIC), issued by the UK.

-Individuals from countries with a reciprocal bilateral agreement with the UK, such as Australia, New Zealand or Russia can reduce healthcare fees b producing the relevant documents.
+Individuals from countries with a reciprocal bilateral agreement with the UK, such as Australia, New Zealand or Russia can reduce healthcare fees by producing the relevant documents proving their citizenship.